trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 The keys feature allows you to use OnlyKey to store private keys that can be used for SSH authentication, OpenPGP, and secure OnlyKey backup.
 Each key may also have a label assigned to it so just like with slots, an identifier can be assigned to each key.

-Under the hood -

-*   Up to 30 ECC keys are supported of type curve25519, P256 (NIST), and secp256k1 (Used for Bitcoin)
-*   Up to 4 RSA keys are supported with key sizes 1024, 2048, 3072, and 4096 bit keys.

-{% include image.html file="image69.png" %}

 Keys are loaded using the OnlyKey App.
 Step by step directions for generating and loading keys are provided in the User's Guide here:

 - [Generate keys](https://docs.crp.to/usersguide.html#generating-keys) using Keybase